magento/devdocs/guides/v2.1/cloud/project/project-integrate-blackfire.md

 Once you create and deploy your `.blackfire.yml` file, you can enable Blackfire to run your tests automatically in various ways:

--  **Automated builds on Integration**—Whenever you push code on an Integration, Staging or Production branch, Blackfire automatically runs your tests.
+-  **Automated builds on Integration**—Whenever you push code on an Integration, Staging, or Production branch, Blackfire automatically runs your tests.
 You can receive a notification of the results in various ways, such as a commit status level when using GitHub or Bitbucket.
 See Blackfire notifications.
 -   **Automated builds using a webhook**—Blackfire offers a very flexible way to start builds using a webhook, which can target any endpoint.
 See [Start building a webhook](https://blackfire.io/docs/reference-guide/builds-and-integrations#start-build-using-a-webhook).
 -   **Automated builds with the Blackfire/New Relic integration**—Blackfire and New Relic are very complementary.
 New Relic monitors the overall traffic performance, and Blackfire profiles much deeper into the PHP code.
 See [What is the difference between Blackfire and New Relic](https://support.blackfire.io/questions-about-blackfire/what-is-blackfire/what-is-the-difference-between-blackfire-and-new-relic-and-other-apms).
 You can configure New Relic to fire Blackfire builds whenever relevant.
 See [New Relic](https://blackfire.io/docs/integrations/new-relic).